 Many attorneys rely on referrals as a major source of new business.
-In fact, nearly 58% of firms rely on referrals as their primary source of new clients.
-Because referrals often come from sources attorneys don’t track, like phone calls and walk ins, it can be difficult to determine what exactly made a consumer decide to reach out.
-But given the high percentage of referrals that turn into new clients, it’s likely that the client was influenced by 1 of 2 factors: a positive review from a former client or a positive review from a peer in the legal industry.
+Because referrals often come from sources attorneys don’t track (like phone calls and walk-ins), it can be difficult to determine what exactly made a consumer decide to reach out.
+But given that a high percentage of referrals turn into new clients, it’s likely that the client was influenced by one of two factors: a positive review from a former client or a positive review from a peer in the legal industry.

 In this post, we’ll look at how potential clients discover positive experiences online and how much these experiences influence their decision to hire an attorney.